 Oh boy!
-Now, this is a big one, it can relieve cramps!
+Now, this is a big masturbation impact- Yes, it can relieve cramps!

-During menstruation, women tend to experience abdominal cramps which is pretty painful and sometimes masturbating during your periods can help relieve that stress.
-You might feel grossed out at first but a quick clean-up afterward is all that’s needed.
+During menstruation, women tend to experience abdominal cramps, which are pretty painful, and sometimes masturbating during your periods can help relieve that stress.
+You might feel grossed out at first, but a quick clean-up afterward is all that’s needed.

 Does female masturbation cause hormonal imbalance?

-The short answer is no, it does not.
-But further research needs to be conducted to completely understand its effects on the human body.
+The short answer is no; it does not.
+However further research needs to be conducted to completely understand its effects on the human body.

-But you might be thinking, “Wait, aren’t there like hormones released and changes that take place during masturbation?”
-Yes, there hormones release like dopamine, serotonin and oxytocin and guess what, even testosterone (small amounts are normally present in female bodies.
+But you might be thinking, “Wait, aren’t there hormones released and changes that take place during female orgasm?”
+Yes, their hormones release dopamine, serotonin, and oxytocin, and guess what?
+Even testosterone (small amounts are normally present in female bodies.
 It is totally natural.